Hot Kale and Bacon Dip

 It’s basically so good that it shouldn’t be legal.
 And here’s a word to the wise… one must not be left alone with it for too long, otherwise I can pretty much guarantee you that you’ll finish it by yourself.
 Not that I’m speaking from experience or anything ☺

 So whip this Hot Kale and Bacon Dip up for the game this coming game day and let all your friends sing your praises.
+If you want to make this vegetarian, skip the bacon or check out the cheesy creamed kale.

 On second thought, maybe make a double batch and keep a secret stash for yourself once the first batch is polished off.